Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1803.md

 Due to changes in its policy, we had to take down or Vagrant image.
 We still have a [Docker profile](https://hub.docker.com/r/sabayon) though.

+### Known Issues

+* Xfce icons aren't uniform.
+Switch to obsidian theme.
+* Anaconda crashes on installation when one hits F12.
+We're investigating.
+* Video drivers require updates.
+ATI, mesa and NVIDIA are affected.

 ## Download

 * [Sabayon Mirrors Page](/mirrors/)